 Considering the complexity of the problem at hand, and being limited to using linear models, the accuracy is acceptable.
 The prediction error for the samples in L$_1$ is always less than 0.15 MW and for L$_2$ is always less than 1 MW.
 Note that the samples on L$_2$ are bigger than the samples on L$_1$.

 Now considering all of the classifications and regression applied in the suggested tree structure, it's possible to look at the residuals for the whole process, shown in \cref{fig:res_all}.

 Other than regression errors, errors due to misclassification are evident.
 The bigger residuals are because of the misclassification.
 That's why more complicated tree structures wouldn't improve the overall accuracy in this case.
+Note that although the estimation error might be high for some incidents, it doesn't endanger the stability of the system as the \gls{UFLS} scheme will ensure the stability of the system.
+It's expected that the benefits from correct estimations will outweigh the downsides of errors.
 The \gls{MAE} of the whole process on the test dataset is 0.213 MW.
 The trained tree can be represented as \gls{MILP} with the addition of 18 new constraints, 3 continuous variables, and 3 binary variables for every observation.